-On Wednesday 13th May, the Minister for Education and Youth, Hildegarde Naughton TD and HMA Kara Owen, launched Language Trends Ireland, a report commissioned by Post-Primary Languages Ireland (PPLI) and British Council Ireland on behalf of the department.
-The research was conducted by researchers at Queen’s University Belfast and examines modern foreign language provision, uptake and learner attitudes across post-primary schools in Ireland.
+On Wednesday 13 May, the Minister for Education and Youth, Hildegarde Naughton TD, alongside British Ambassador to Ireland Kara Owen CMG CVO, opened the launch of the first-ever Language Trends Ireland report.
+The report was commissioned by Post-Primary Languages Ireland (PPLI), British Council Ireland and conducted by researchers at Queen’s University Belfast.
+The study examines the provision of modern foreign languages, student uptake, and learner attitudes across post-primary schools in Ireland.

-The report was launched at Mount Carmel Secondary School, Dublin, and presents evidence-based insights drawn from responses from school leaders and students nationwide.
-It provides an important overview of current language provision, participation at Junior and Senior Cycle, and emerging challenges and opportunities within the system.
-British Ambassador to Ireland, Kara Owen’s speech highlighted the strong bilateral relationship between Ireland and the United Kingdom, and the shared commitment to advancing language learning.
+In her opening speech, HMA Kara Owen highlighted the strong bilateral relationship between Ireland and the United Kingdom, and the shared commitment to advancing language learning.
 The Ambassador also noted the value of comparing Language Trends findings from Ireland and the UK by drawing on the British Council’s wider Language Trends research programme to support future educational collaboration and expanding linguistic opportunities for young people.

 The launch brought together representatives from education and government to consider the report’s findings and to explore further opportunities to strengthen modern foreign language provision across schools in Ireland.
 The full report, including in-depth analysis and methodology, can be found below.
 The reports seek to provide schools, academics, inspectors and policy makers with the necessary support to make research-informed decisions on the future of language education.